How to Prepare for a CCTV Drain Inspection

 Common Questions & Answers

-A CCTV drain inspection is the use of small cameras connected to a cable which is inserted into your pipes.
-The camera captures footage of inside your pipes and sends it back to our plumber in real-time to analyze.
+A CCTV drain inspection is performed using small cameras connected to a cable installed into your pipes.
+The camera is able to capture footage of the inside of your pipes, and then sends it back to our plumber at the moment to be analysed.

-This is dependent on the complexity and size the drainage systems you have.
-A typical residential property takes about 1-2 hours, while commercial buildings with more complex drainage systems may take longer.
-However, our plumber will provide you with an estimate of the time frame prior to beginning the inspection so that you are able to plan accordingly.
+This depends on the complexity and the size the drainage systems you have.
+A standard residential home typically takes about 1-2 hours, while commercial buildings with more complex drainage systems may require more time.
+Our plumber will provide you with an estimated timeframe prior to starting the inspection so you can make a plan accordingly.

 Conclusion

-A CCTV drain inspection can appear daunting at first glance however, if you’ve prepared it’s nothing more than routine problem-solving using advanced technology.
-After choosing Perth Blocked Drains Plumbing for your CCTV drain inspection requirements and taking these steps before you start: Cleaning Access Points, Giving the details of your sewer system Informing plumbers of any previous work done on your drainage System and ensuring that all drains are Accessible is the first step towards ensuring an effective maintenance of the drainage system in your home that lasts for a long time to in the future.
+The CCTV drain inspection could appear daunting at first glance, but with adequate preparation it’s really just routine problem-solving using advanced technology.
+After choosing Perth Blocked Drains Plumbing for your CCTV drain inspection needs, and following these steps beforehand; Clearing Access Points, Providing details about your sewer system Notifying plumbers of previous works done to your drainage system and making sure all drains are Accessible.
+This is an essential first step to ensure that you have the proper maintenance of your home’s drainage system that lasts for a long time to be.

 Additional Information